Michaldr92/GameOfLife/README.md

 # GameOfLife - Program (STAIN)

-Project for - Simulation and control of discrete processes
+University project for - Simulation and control of discrete processes